Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 _(approx. 1-2 pages)_

 ### Project Overview
----
-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_
----
 I currently work for a Construction Management company and one critical function of a Construction Management company is creating and tracking the budget of a construction project during the entire lifecycle of the construction project.